kixlab/cs374-spring-2018/assets/pr1/pr1.md

 * (15pt) Add horizontal borders
 	* (5pt) No border for the uppermost border (above the header).
 	* (5pt) Style is up to you, but there shouldn’t be any vertical borders between borders.
-	* (5pt) The borders should not be separated(You will find a CSS property called border-collapse[link](https://developer.mozilla.org/en-US/docs/Web/CSS/border-collapse) useful).
+	* (5pt) The borders should not be separated(You will find a CSS property called border-collapse [link](https://developer.mozilla.org/en-US/docs/Web/CSS/border-collapse) useful).
 * (10pt) Add paddings
 	* Add 5px of padding to every cell in the table.
 * (5pt) Apply different styles to the border below the header and other borders.